Gender-blind Shakespeare, a giant gorilla, Rupert Murdoch, Cher times 3 and a wealth of new plays to counter last season's shortage are on the slate.

 Opens: April 7

-Fresh off six seasons of knockout work on The Americans, Keri Russell makes her Broadway debut starring opposite Adam Driver in Lanford Wilson's celebrated four-character drama, a smoldering story of love and raw attraction set in gritty 1980s New York, centering on the combustible connection between two strangers brought together by an untimely death.
+Fresh off six seasons of knockout work on The Americans, Keri Russell makes her Broadway debut starring opposite Adam Driver — who's been busy since his last New York stage stint with everything from Girls to the Star Wars sequel trilogy to Spike Lee's BlacKkKlansman — in Lanford Wilson's celebrated four-character drama.
+The smoldering story of love and raw attraction, set in gritty 1980s New York, centers on the combustible connection between two strangers brought together by an untimely death.
 Michael Mayer directs an ensemble rounded out by Tony nominees David Furr and Brandon Uranowitz.

 Previews: March 15